Emergency financial assistance is available for eligible Peninsula College students.

 To see if you qualify, apply here.
 You will be contacted about your application and potential next steps as soon as possible.

-HEERF (Higher Education Emergency Relief Fund) is funded by the federal government to help with emergency needs related to coronavirus disruptions for expenses such as course materials, food, housing, technology, medical care and childcare.Peninsula College Foundation's Finish Line Fund provides financial assistance to students who are within 20 credits of completing their certificate or degree and are experiencing financial hardship.
+Where the money comes from:Peninsula College Foundation's Finish Line Fund provides financial assistance to students who are within 20 credits of completing their certificate or degree and are experiencing financial hardship.
 Additional emergency funding may also be available for students who are earlier in their program of study.

 United Way Get-It-Done Fund helps students who encounter a financial barrier while completing their high school credential.
 The fund is made possible by United Way.